arn4b/arn4b/README.md

 ### Sipping French Vanilla coffee, committing code that barely works, cursing ESLint every time I have no reason to, AWPing mindlesly in CS:GO, having 21 Savage plugged in 24x7, & _Engineering beautiful things at scale._

 ### 🔭 Timeline
 * Amazon India ✧ Incoming Delivery Boy.
-Will be delivering npm packages, not `madam aapka package aaya hai OTP pls` packages, ffs.
+Will deliver software, not packages.

 * Fi Money ✧ Pretending to make tools for engineering teams.
 Also websites.